 NEED RESULTS?: The quickest way to get results will be to access the WIAA website www.wiaawi.org and choose the appropriate link on the home page or the boys basketball Tournament Information page.

-FOLLOW THE TOURNEY ON TWITTER: Receive the updates of the Boys State Basketball Tournament on the WIAA State Tournament Twitter account @wiaawistate with the hashtag #wiaabb.
+FOLLOW STATE TOURNEY ON SOCIAL MEDIA: Receive updates of the State Boys Basketball Tournament on the WIAA State Tournament Twitter account @wiaawistate with the hashtag #wiaabb.
 Also like us on Facebook, follow us on Instagram at wiaawi, and add us on Snapchat at wiaawis.